deej-tsn/LeetCode-Solutions/README.md

 Each solution is written in Java.

-The problem number is at the end of file name.
+The problem number is at the end of file name.\n
 I'll try comment them enough for a basic understanding of how each solution works.